Festuca arundinacea

 Dry, straw-colored turf in full sun, especially near concrete.
 Reduce thatch, avoid mowing too short, and water deeply rather than daily sprinkles.

-Early spring stress comes from doing too much too soon.
-In Zone 3-5, wait until soil is no longer squishy and daytime highs are consistently above 50°F before aerating or feeding.
+Spring work should be modest.
+Wait until soil is no longer squishy and daytime highs are consistently above 50°F before aerating or feeding, then avoid pushing lush growth right before heat.

-Chemical overuse is the bigger risk.
-Frequent weed-and-feed products, grub killers, and fungicides wash off into storm drains, which can stress nearby trees, shrubs, and even vegetable beds like homegrown tomatoes down the slope.
+Frequent weed-and-feed products, grub killers, and fungicides can wash toward trees, shrubs, and vegetable beds like tomatoes down the slope.
+Use spot treatments when possible instead of blanket applications.

-Endophyte-enhanced varieties can confuse some owners.
-These beneficial fungi live inside the blades and help deter insects, but they are not a contact hazard for children or pets using the yard.
+Endophyte-enhanced varieties confuse some owners.
+The beneficial fungi live inside the blades and help deter insects; they are not a contact hazard for children or pets using the yard.

 If you use herbicides on your fescue lawn, keep treated clippings out of vegetable beds, compost piles, and around sensitive perennials.
 Some broadleaf herbicide residues can damage plants for many months.